Arthur Horner (trade unionist): Hornerism

-During the early years of the 1930s Horner's disaffection with the CPGB's policy towards trade unions was such that he faced expulsion from the party.
-"Hornerism" was denounced by the CPGB Executive as a deviation from the Comintern's (Communist International) Third Period or "Class Against Class" line.
+"Hornerism" was formally denounced by the CPGB Executive as a deviation from the Comintern's Third Period line.
 Horner travelled to Moscow in 1931 to appeal against his proposed expulsion before a Comintern commission.
 The verdict, which identified mistakes on both sides, was sufficiently equitable for Horner to feel he could comply with the required public admission of his alleged mistakes.
+This resolution allowed him to remain in the party while quietly continuing his pragmatic approach to trade union work.